UK's hard-right Reform party says it will mass-deport migrants if it wins power

 U.K. officials have suggested the “one in, one out” plan is a major breakthrough, despite the initial program involving a limited number of people.

 The government is also looking to speed up the processing of asylum claims.
 Officials have housed tens of thousands of migrants awaiting their asylum outcome in hotels at public expense.
-Tensions over the policy have long simmered but tipped into protests in recent weeks after a hotel resident allegedly tried to kiss a 14-year-old girl and was charged with sexual assault.
-The man denied the accusation.
+Tensions over the policy have long simmered, but tipped into protests in recent weeks after a hotel resident was charged with sexual assault after he allegedly approached a 14-year-old girl and tried to kiss her.

+The man, 38-year-old Hadush Gerberslasie Kebatu, attended a court hearing Tuesday.
+He has denied the charges.

 Anti-migrant demonstrations, as well as counterprotests, have flared after local authorities won a temporary injunction last week to shut down the Bell Hotel in Epping, on the outskirts of London.